Transfer Station Info (Tip Fee $111.25/ton)

-- At the Parsippany transfer station, car tires are accepted for a fee of $200.00 per ton, with or without rims.
+- At the Parsippany transfer station, car tires are accepted for a fee, (click here for the current price list), with or without rims.
 This includes small truck tires such as pickup trucks, vans and SUVs.

 - Small quantities of tires (12 or fewer) are accepted on Saturday mornings at the Parsippany-Troy Hills transfer station without an appointment.
 For large quantities of tires (more than 12) you must first call the transfer station at (973) 808-9651 to schedule.

 - In addition to the Parsippany transfer station on Saturday mornings, some municipal recycling depots accept tires from residents.
 Additionally, some private tire recycling facilities operate in New Jersey, typically outside of Morris County.
 Please contact any facility to confirm

 drop-off procedures, pricing, etc. prior to delivering tires to them.
 Click here to view the list of facilities that accept tires.

 Q. How do recyclables get collected in Morris County?

 Each town in Morris County is responsible for its own recycling collection system, and the

 level of service provided by each town varies.
 Many, but not all, towns also provide municipal recycling depots that allow for residential drop-off of recyclables.
 Click here to view the MCMUA's municipal database of municipal solid